Trigork/persona-fusion-calculator/mirror/rin.md

 Kanji didn't seem to know which question answer first for a moment, but then he apparently realized that he could simply kill two birds with one stone.

 "Yeah, that.
-Rise-senpai says she's human but inside she looked a lot like you, Senpai, with all this magical wiring thing."
+Rise-senpai says she's human but inside she looked a lot like you, Senpai, with all this magical wiring thingy."

 "When did Kujikawa-san scanned my---?"
 Emiya begun and then shook his head.
 "Never mind that now.
 Did she say 'Magic Circuits'?
 Are you _certain_?" he asked with pressing urgency.